Luke Tscharke Photography Trip

 The quality of my work has been recognised by awards in many photography competitions, publication in books, calendars, and magazines, and work with corporate clients, tourism organisations, and charities.
 I am a regular contributor to Australian Geographic Magazine, where I’ve had two magazine covers, and my first feature story in the magazine was published in January 2018 on the remote Western Arthur Range in Tasmania.
 I also contribute images and articles to the Australian Photography magazine, and I’m an Accredited Professional Photographer with the Australian Institute of Professional Photography (AIPP).

 I have been fascinated by the natural environment ever since I was a child, and have been able to merge this interest with a love of bushwalking to be able to photograph some of Australia’s most stunning and wild natural environments.
-I love helping and teaching others through photography workshops and I am delighted to be partnering with Twelve Apostles Lodge Walk in September this year to showcase this incredible walk to photography enthusiasts and professionals.
+I love helping and teaching others through photography workshops and I am delighted to be partnering with Twelve Apostles Long Weekend in September this year to showcase this incredible walk to photography enthusiasts and professionals.

 Day 1: Castle Cove to Johanna Beach